How to Apply for Financial Aid

 - If we need any more information or documentation from you, you have been denied for the Graduate Plus Loan, or any other missing steps you need to take in order to receive financial aid, our office will EMAIL you.
 Please check your email frequently to ensure timely processing on your side.

 - If you have Florida Prepaid or other 529 Plan funds, or have remaining Bright Futures eligibility, please email us for further instructions.

 - Please see Cost of Attendance for information regrading the breakdown of the student budget.

 - For charges and current tuition rates please see Tuition and Fees.

 Step 4: Submit your seat deposit.

 - Once you have decided that you will be attending Stetson, you will submit a $500 non-refundable seat deposit.
-You will mail or drop off a check or money order to:
+You will pay via credit card on StetsonConnect, mail or drop off a check or money order to:

 Stetson University College of Law

 1401 61st Street South